juhofriman/json-to-csv-mapper/README.md

 // Should output
 id,sex,name,about
-1,male,Jack kerouac,"He's super interesting writer and ""boheme""" 2,male,Ernest Hemingway,"He wrote ""The Man and the Sea""" 3,female,Jane Austen,"was an English novelist whose works of romantic fiction"
+1,male,Jack Kerouac,"He's super interesting writer and ""boheme""" 2,male,Ernest Hemingway,"He wrote ""The Man and the Sea""" 3,female,Jane Austen,"was an English novelist whose works of romantic fiction"